 Many people choose this option anyway, as it is relatively cheap and is often enough to appease your buyer if they are primarily concerned with costs.
 You must receive legal advice on the terms of your indemnity insurance, your conveyancing solicitor can arrange this along with our package for the conveyancing of your transaction.

 Bear in mind though, that this does nothing to reassure the buyer that the work was safe.
-More cautious buyers will be unwilling to purchase without the peace of mind that comes along with a letter of regularisation.
+More cautious buyers will be unwilling to purchase without the peace of mind that comes along with a letter of regularisation, and mortgage buyers will not be able to get a mortgage without retrospective building regs or valid indemnity insurance.

 What building works require building regulations approval?